Confused By Claims That Minnesota Isn’t Doing Well Economically? Look Outside The Twin Cities

-The Range economy has been punctuated by ups and downs for decades
+The Range economy has been punctuated by ups and downs

 .
 In the 1980s, offshore steel, expensive labor contracts and an energy crisis thrust employers and workers into uncertainty.
 The 1990s and 2000s continued to bring economic swings, with mining companies closing and reopening as a result of these forces and changing technology.
 In 2007, the Great Recession hit, causing jumps in unemployment.

 In Range counties, the unemployment rate spiked to higher levels than it did in the state on average, according to Bureau of Labor Statistics data.
 Then, it tended to take longer for unemployment to come back down to pre-recession levels than did the state as a whole.